Roslyn, New York: Road

 The William Cullen Bryant Viaduct (carrying New York State Route 25A) passes through – and serves as a bypass of – Roslyn.
 Prior to the opening of the Bryant Viaduct, NY 25A traveled through the heart of the village's downtown (along Old Northern Boulevard) and was notorious for its traffic jams in the area.

 Other major roads located either partially or wholly within the village include Bryant Avenue, East Broadway, Layton Street, Main Street, Mineola Avenue, Mott Avenue, Old Northern Boulevard, Railroad Avenue, Roslyn Road, Tower Place, Walbridge Lane, Warner Avenue, West Shore Road, and Wittes Lane.

 Rail

 Although no train station is currently located within village limits, the Long Island Rail Road's Roslyn station used to be located on the Roslyn–Roslyn Heights border.
-It is now located completely within Roslyn Heights – just north of said border.
+It is now located completely within Roslyn Heights – immediately north of that border.
 This station, served by the LIRR's Oyster Bay Branch, is the nearest station to the village.

-Furthermore, the Oyster Bay Branch forms much of the village's eastern border.
+The Oyster Bay Branch additionally forms much of the village's eastern border.